 1. Do I have to already be in forensic psychology employment to apply?

 No, we have a range of national and international placement opportunities.
-However, those in employment may be able to use their employment as a placement during the supervised practice years (years 2 & 3 of full programme, either of the top-up programme years).
+However, those in employment may be able to use their employment as a placement during the supervised practice years (years two and three of full programme, either of the top-up programme years).

 2. Are there any scholarships available?

-Yes we have some scholarships that you can apply for during years 2 or 3 of the full doctorate or at point of interview/acceptance of the top-up (i.e. these are during the placement/supervised practice years).
+Yes we have some scholarships that you can apply for during years two or three of the full doctorate or at point of interview/acceptance of the top-up (i.e. these are during the placement/supervised practice years).

 Please only enquire about these if you are interviewed, we cannot respond to queries about these in advance.